Mexico has a comprehensive legal and statutory Immigration Policy affecting Mexicans and foreign nationals

-All Temporary Residency cards are valid for only 1 year initially; they must be renewed after the first year for a further 1, 2, or 3 years if you wish to remain resident in Mexico.
+All Temporary Residency cards are valid for only 1 year initially; they must be renewed after the first year for a further 1, 2, or 3 years if you wish to remain legally resident in Mexico.

 After four years of holding Temporary Residency, you can apply to exchange the temporary residency for permanent residency; or enter into a regularization procedure to start temporary residency again; or leave the country.

 *If you are married to a Mexican national, you are granted two years of temporary residency and after those two years you can exchange this for permanent residency.

 *To holders of passports from specific countries only.